AKKunz/REA_flask_data_and_logger_program_Zurich-Hardau/Data/Readme.md

 REA_FreezeWindStatistics | - | If statistics are frozen or a moving average is used REA_Run_SwitchesUp | Count | Number of times the "up" valve is opened/closed
 REA_Run_SwitchesDown | Count | Number of times the "down" valve is opened/closed
-d14C_meas_up | ‰ | Δ14C of updraft flask sample measured by AMS
-d14C_meas_up_err | ‰ | Δ14C uncertainty of updraft flask sample measured by AMS
+Comment | - | Comment on data availability and micrometeorological conditions std(CO2)_MGA | ppm | Standard deviation of CO2 measured by the MGA during the REA run std(CO2)_IRGA | ppm | Standard deviation of CO2 measured by the IRGASON during the REA run d14C_meas_up | ‰ | Δ14C of updraft flask sample measured by AMS d14C_meas_up_err | ‰ | Δ14C uncertainty of updraft flask sample measured by AMS
 d14C_meas_down | ‰ | Δ14C of downdraft flask sample measured by AMS